Chevrolet Corvette (C4): 35th Anniversary

 The 1988 35th Anniversary edition, also known as the "Triple White Corvette" is a white Corvette fastback coupe with white wheels and white interior (including seats & steering wheel).
 It also features a removable black top and came equipped with everything, including its own unique emblems.
-The 35th Anniversary car is the 2nd Serialized Corvette in the production history of the C4 Corvette, with each car receiving an engraved number plaque on the console.
-2,050 cars were built and a quoted 180 of these were manual transmission cars, making this a rare and collectible model.
+Each 35th Anniversary car is the 2nd Serialized Corvette in the production history of the C4 Corvette, with each car receiving an engraved number plaque on the console.
+2,050 cars were built and a quoted 180 of these were manual transmission cars.

 40th Anniversary

 The 1993 40th Anniversary package was available on all models.
 It included Ruby Red metallic paint and Ruby Red leather sport seats, along with Ruby Red Center Caps on the wheels, special trim and 40th anniversary side emblems.
 6,749 were sold at an additional cost of US$1,455.
-All leather seats have the 40th emblem embroidered due to an error on the drawings sent to the seat supplier.
+Due to an error on the drawings sent to the seat supplier, all 1993 Corvettes have the 40th emblem embroidered on the seats.

 Brickyard 400 Festival/Parade Car

-In 1994 twenty five (25) Corvette Convertibles were delivered to the Indianapolis Motor Speedway for use in the inaugural running of the Brickyard 400.
+In 1994, twenty five (25) Corvette Convertibles were delivered to the Indianapolis Motor Speedway for use in the inaugural running of the Brickyard 400.
 The Corvettes were primarily used to introduce the 43 NASCAR drivers in a parade lap prior to the start of the race during driver introductions.
 There were thirteen Red and twelve Black convertibles used, and most carried two drivers on the lap, with their names displayed on the hoods.
 They also carried civil, NASCAR, and Manufacturer dignitaries on other parade laps, such as "the King" Richard Petty, Bobby Allison, and Mayor Goldsmith of Indianapolis.
 It is unknown how many of these cars still exist in "full dress" since many dealers just removed the graphics when they received the cars after the race.

 Indy Pace Car

-In 1995, a C4 convertible was again the pace car for the Indianapolis 500, and a special pace car edition was offered.
-527 were built.
+In 1995, a C4 convertible was again the pace car for the Indianapolis 500, and a special pace car edition was offered; 527 were built.

 Grand Sport

 Chevrolet released the Grand Sport (GS) version in 1995 to mark the end of production of the C4 Corvette.
 The Grand Sport moniker is a nod to the original Grand Sport model produced in 1963.
-A total of 1,000 GS Corvettes were produced, 810 coupes and 190 convertibles.
+A total of 1,000 GS Corvettes were produced: 810 coupes and 190 convertibles.
 The 1996 GS came with the high-performance LT4 V8 engine, producing 330 hp and 340 lbft of torque.
 The Grand Sport came only in Admiral Blue with a white stripe down the middle, 5-spoke black wheels, two red "hash marks" on the front driver's side wheel arch and special seat trim providing a distinctive look.
 The Grand Sport also has wider tires and the coupes were outfitted with small rear fender flares.
 The C4 Grand Sport also had a unique VIN compared with the standard C4.